 - On average, tweets posted between 2 to 3 am receive the most engagement.

-- The least amount of engagement happens during the work hours i.e 9 to 5 pm.
+- The least amount of engagement happens during the work hours, i.e., 9 to 5 pm.

-One fascinating observation here is that the best times to generate engagement on twitter are quite inverse from the average most popular times.
+One fascinating observation here is that the best times to generate engagement on Twitter are quite inverse from the average most popular times.
 In a nutshell, we can say that:

 - During workdays, people are too busy to look into their phones and engage with your brands’ content.
 So steer clear of the traditional work timings if you are looking for engagement.

-How to find your best time to post on twitter?
+How to find your best time to post on Twitter?

-So now that we have gone over the basic timelines that you can use to strengthen your twitter marketing strategy, it is time to find the best time to post specifically for your brand.
+So now that we have gone over the basic timelines you can use to strengthen your Twitter marketing strategy, let’s find the best time to post specifically for your brand.
 You can use two strategies to derive them.

-Strategy 1 - Dig into your Twitter Analytics to find the best time to post.
+Strategy 1: Dig into your Twitter Analytics to find the best time to post

 Twitter Analytics gives you a complete overview of your Tweet impressions, profile visits, and other engagement factors.

-Let’s get started
+Let’s get started.

 Test out different posts timings using a Twitter scheduling tool

-Unlike Facebook analytics, twitter doesn’t directly tell you the best time to post.
+Unlike Facebook analytics, Twitter doesn’t directly tell you the best time to post.
 But still, as discussed above, it gives you enough insights to find out the best time by doing trial experiments.

 So this automatic scheduling and posting tool helps you in experimenting with different time slots without any hassle.
-All you have to do is select multiple time slots for every day of a month and your created posts will be published on twitter automatically.
+All you have to do is select multiple time slots for every day of a month, and your created posts will be published on Twitter automatically.

-Strategy 2 - Tools to find the best time to post on Twitter
+Strategy 2: Tools to find the best time to post on Twitter

-Audiense is a well-known platform for twitter marketing.
-Besides providing solutions for influencer marketing, sponsorship, and social listening, its analytics feature tells you the best time to post on twitter by analyzing your Twitter account.
+Audiense is a well-known platform for Twitter marketing.
+Besides providing solutions for influencer marketing, sponsorship, and social listening, its analytics feature tells you the best time to post on Twitter by analyzing your Twitter account.

-Take inspiration from general popular time; Analyze your own statistics in twitter analytics; Use tools to find the best time and once you find a pattern, use Twitter Marketing Tools like SocialPilot to post on those best of all times for your brand.
+Take inspiration from general popular time, analyze your statistics with Twitter analytics, and use tools to find the best time.
+Once you find a pattern, use Twitter marketing tools like SocialPilot to post on those best of all times for your brand.